Community Documentation

 Menu

 You need a menu.
 Let's go the easy way and use the main menu.
 Go to Administration->Structure->Menus->Main menu and add link.
-Give it a title (e.g. About us) and the path to the page you just created (e.g. about-us).
+Give it a title (e.g. About Us) and the path to the page you just created (e.g. about-us).
 Click on save and then adjust his position with drag-and-drop with other links on the main menu and save.

 Slideshow

 You have now a real complete website with a news system, static pages, a functional menu and a WYSIWYG.
 Let us go over our last step, which is a little bit more "advanced".
-Yes we don't know why, but we want to create a slideshow.
+Yes, we don't know why, but we want to create a slideshow.
 Because slideshows are cool.
 And we certainly do not want to touch some JavaScript (what is that anyway?).
 So we will use the Views Slideshow module.
 After installation, create a new content type called 'Slideshow' and put another image field.
-Create as many new contents of type 'Slideshow' as you want for your slideshow.
+Create as much new content of type 'Slideshow' as you want for your slideshow.
 When this is done create a new view called 'Slideshow'.
 This view shows fields of type 'Slideshow', is a block and has as unique field (in FIELDS) Content: Image.
 Now the interesting part.
 In Format, select 'Slideshow'.
 There is a bunch of options.
 Choose what feeling you want for your slideshow, and if you need more, see the two libraries you can install for more options.
-Save you options, and save your view.
+Save your options, and save your view.
 As before, go to the Blocks and activate the block View: Slideshow where you want it to appear on the website and on which pages.
 You have now a working slideshow on your website.

 This tutorial is now complete and if people like it, I can make a similar one for more advanced level stuff and complicated modules.
 If you have any question, leave a comment or contact me directly.
 Feedback is also always welcome.